hbrc-fpga-class/class-material/verilog_tutorial_part1.md

 You can however run the IceStorm tool __icetime__ to give you a timing report.

+We don't currently have a clock in our design, so the timing estimate is not really needed yet.

-The clock in our design is running at 50mhz.
-So we want the timing estimate to be 50mhz or faster.
+In our main HBA project bitstream the clock is running at 50mhz.
+So in general we want the timing estimate to be faster than 50mhz.

 ```
 > icetime -d lp8k -mtr button_led.rpt button_led.asc